Estate Planning for a Child with Special Needs: Protecting Their Future in 2026

 1. Coordinate Your Beneficiary Designations

-Check your life insurance and retirement accounts.
+Check your life insurance policies and retirement accounts.
 If they list your child directly, they are a "ticking time bomb" for benefit eligibility.
-They should point to your Special Needs Trust.
+They should point precisely to your custom Third-Party Special Needs Trust structure instead.

 2. Name a "Pre-Need Guardian"